National Civic League

-- Monitoring the annual budget, scheduling expenditures, analyzing variances, initiating corrective actions, working with outside bookkeepers and auditors as needed, and providing necessary reports to the NCL Board and Finance Committee.
+- Use Quickbooks to monitor the annual budget, schedule expenditures, analyze variances, initiate corrective actions and provide necessary reports to the NCL Board and Finance Committee.

 - Managing communications with the NCL Board of Directors, including arranging logistics for conference calls and meetings for both the board and its committees.

 - Contributing to team effort by accomplishing related results as needed.

-At least two years of responsible professional experience in a nonprofit or government agency doing similar work and included office management, communications and administrative duties.
+At least two years of responsible professional experience in a nonprofit or government agency doing similar work and included office management, bookkeeping and administrative duties.

 The following supplemental experience, competencies and abilities are highly desirable for this position and will be considered in selecting the successful candidate: